rodolfoholy/web-luma-playwright/README.md

 *	Download from: <https://www.python.org/downloads/>.
 *	Run the downloaded file and follow the instructions by clicking ‘next’.
 * 	Select the 3 displayed checkboxes and continue clicking ‘next’ until ‘finish’.
-*	In the prompt Console, type the command `python --version`; if the installation is correct, the installed version will appear.
+*	In the prompt Console, type the command `python --version`.
+If the installation is correct, the installed version will appear.

 <h3>2.
 Installing the NodeJS</h3>

 *	Download from: <https://nodejs.org/en>.
 *	Run the downloaded file and follow the instructions by clicking ‘next’.
-*	In the prompt Console, type the command `node --version`; if the installation is correct, the installed version will appear.
+*	In the prompt Console, type the command `node --version`.
+If the installation is correct, the installed version will appear.

 <h3>3.
 Installing the Robot Framework</h3>